joshmccall221/gitbook/articles/chomeos_crouton_chrx.md

 ##Chomeos Crouton Chrx
 Chromebooks / ChromeOS is the bomb!
 My daily driver and what I do all my development on currently!

 ##Chomeos
+Here is a couple of tips/tricks to get you going:

 ### Powerwash
 Screw something up?
 Need a fresh start?